wujastyk/sushrutaproject/docs/KL 699 folio-text concordance 3 cols.md

 112_r IMG_0142.JPG
 191_r IMG0125.JPG

 The underscore means that the folio is by a different scribe.
+From the point of view of the SS edition, these folios are treated as independent witnesses.
+They are transcribed in separate XML files.

 |  |  | **Suśruta text contained** | | approx. adhyāya |
 | ------------- | ---------- | ----------- | ------------ | ---------- |